toddius/Password-generator/README.md

 Next, the functions for character check are called and run if they were declared in the character validations.

 Finally the password is returned.

+## Updates for resubmission

+I took the character length prompt out of the generatePassword function and made it a separate function that is called within the generatePassword function.
+This seems to have fixed the recursion issues I was having when the incorrect number of charcters was typed into the prompt.

+I also took the charcter choice check functions out of the generatePassword function.
+They are called at the end of the generatePassword function before the password is passed to the function that writes it to the display div.

+It functions better and generates a password every time.

+### Screen shots
+(/Password-generator/Assets/Images/Screen Shot 2021-02-14 at 3.22.57 PM?raw=true "")
+(/Password-generator/Assets/Images/Screen Shot 2021-02-14 at 3.23.32 PM?raw=true "")
+(/Password-generator/Assets/Images/Screen Shot 2021-02-14 at 3.23.46 PM?raw=true "")
+(/Password-generator/Assets/Images/Screen Shot 2021-02-14 at 3.23.53 PM?raw=true "")
+(/Password-generator/Assets/Images/Screen Shot 2021-02-14 at 3.24.02 PM?raw=true "")
+(/Password-generator/Assets/Images/Screen Shot 2021-02-14 at 3.24.21 PM?raw=true "")